 The Library supports faculty research by purchasing books and other materials for individual use.
 These remain part of the library collection but are made available on long-term checkout.
 When the materials are no longer needed, please return them to the library.

-To request a purchase, contact Jeanne Hanrahan at ext.
+To request a book purchase, contact Jeanne Hanrahan at ext.
 6250.
 Please specify that the item is to be checked out to you on arrival.
 Materials are normally available within two weeks.
 Rush delivery may be requested.

-Contact Mary Strouse at ext.
-5547 for assistance with managing faculty office subscriptions, or to report delivery problems.
+Also contact Jeanne for assistance with managing faculty office subscriptions, or to report delivery problems.
 Please forward any invoices or renewal notices you may receive to the library for payment.